urbansportsclub/graphql-client/README.md

 ## Usage
 The client currently support only the bearer token for authentication

-Define the base url and token in your .env file.
+Define the base url in your .env file.
 ```dotenv
 GRAPHQL_URL=https://some-url
 ```